amadeovezz/gobro/README.md

 gobro is a golang reporting tool provides general statistics on network behaviour based on BRO IDS logs

-# Features for version 1.0.0
+# Features for version 0.1.0

-* Implement parsers for conn, dns, and ssh logs
+* Implement a generic parser for all log types
 * Expose a generic parsing api out of the /parsers package
 * Report on a couple of general statistics (defined in doc/stats.md)
 * Implement a full unit test suite for /parsers and /db